andrewjahn/AndysBrainBook/docs/OpenScience/OS/fMRIPrep.rst

   pip install templateflow --target $HOME/.cache unzip $HOME/.cache/templateflow/conf/templateflow-skel.zip -d $HOME/.cache/templateflow

-Once finished, you should see multiple template options in the $HOME/templateflow folder.
+Once finished, you should see multiple template options in the $HOME/.cache/templateflow folder.

 Installing FreeSurfer license
 ******************************

 fMRIprep leans heavily on FreeSurfer for certain parts of the pre-processing.
 Although the entire FreeSurfer package is not required in order to use fMRIPrep, you will need FreeSurfer's license text file, which is free.
-If you are on your university/institution's HPC then FreeSurfer (and the license file) is likely already available for you, and you can skip this step.
-If you need to get the license file, the assumption is that you are working on a personal computer, and by extension, also using Docker.
+If you are on your university/institution's HPC then FreeSurfer (and the license) is likely already available for you, and you can skip this step.
+If you need to get the license, the assumption is that you are working on a personal computer, and by extension, also using Docker.

 To get the license, go to the `registration page <https://surfer.nmr.mgh.harvard.edu/registration.html>`__ and complete the form. **Be sure to choose the correct operating system that you're using**.
 Once complete, an email will be sent that contains the license.txt.
 Download the file, and then we'll move it to our BIDS_tutorial stuff using the following command in the terminal: